timiimit/UT4MasterServer-Env-Setup/README.md

 **BEWARE: code hasn't been tested yet!!!**

-# UT4MasterServer-Env
+# UT4MasterServer-Env-Setup
-Helpful information and scripts for the environment of UT4MasterServer.
+Helpful information and scripts for setting up the initial environment of UT4MasterServer.
 Code is specifically written for empty *Amazon Linux 2023* kernel.

 # Hardware requirements/expectations
 - 1x disk for swap partition (any size)